TaoStarlit/English/physics.md

 - edition, rotational, calculus, spreadsheet, accessed
 	1. oO-tion, so the o  is like the first syllable of about
 	1. syllable
-	1. rotation:  no
+	1. rotation:  no; lo of collocation
 	1. calculus: (noun Ooo) the branch of mathematics that deals with the finding and properties of derivatives and integrals of functions.   derivative, integral
 	1. spreadsheet: (Oo) an electronic document in which data is arranged in the rows and columns of a grid and can be manipulated and used in calculations.
-	1. accessed: (always: Oo, because the original meaning: a means of approaching or entering a place.) be approached or entered
-	1. The fourth edition includes all the content in the third edition as well as an additional unit.
 	1. content: (noun car tent) the things that are held or included in something, a list of the titles of chapters or sections contained in a book or periodical.
 	1. content (adjective, verb: connect + tent): peacefully happy, satisfy
+	1. The fourth edition includes all the content in the third edition as well as an additional unit.
 	1. a section on calculus has also been added.
+	1. accessed: (always: Oo, because the original meaning: a means of approaching or entering a place.) be approached or entered
 	1. The spreadsheet modeling features referred to in the book can be accessed through the website.

 - Mechanics, route, atomic, nuclear, in-depth, discipline
-	1. Mechanics, electronic, atomic:  Oo-c
+	1. Mechanics, electronic, atomic:  oOo-c
 	1. The first four (1/4??) parts (Mechanics, Materials, Waves, and Electricity)  each provide an independent route into the subject, thus providing flexibility for lecturers as well as for students.
 	1. The final section on Further Physics provides an opportunity for selected in-depth studies appropriate to the need of each student, either in xx or in xx.   --- appropriate - adj

 - appendix, highlight, glossary
+	1. appendix:  similar with -dic tic  oOo-x  Mechanics, electronic, atomic:  oOo-c
 	1. The final part of the book includes an appendix on the use of spreadsheets in physics, an xxx, and an xxx.
 	1. highlight: oO verb
 	1. glossary: O-sary : Key terms, definitions, and equations are highlighted in bold in the text and a glossary of key terms is also provided for reference and revision.
 	1. glossary: an alphabetical list of terms or words found in or relating to a specific subject, text, or dialect, with explanations; a brief dictionary.